filestack/filestack-ruby/README.md

 ## Usage

-## IMPORTANT

-A recent change (2.1.0) has renamed the Client to FilestackClient, and the Filelink to FilestackFilelink.
-Please make neccessary changes before upgrading to newest release if you run 2.0.1 or 2.0.0.
-This was to address namespace concerns by users with models and attributes named Client, and to be more consistent.
+### Import
 ```ruby
 require 'filestack'
 ```
 Intialize the client using your API key, and security if you are using it.
 ```ruby
 client = FilestackClient.new('YOUR_API_KEY', security: security_object)
 ```
 ### Uploading
 Filestack uses multipart uploading by default, which is faster for larger files.
 This can be turned off by passing in ```multipart: false```.
 Multipart is disabled when uploading external URLs.
 ```ruby
 filelink = client.upload(filepath: '/path/to/file')